 Cupping is a form of traditional medicine which can help provide relief from pain, inflammation and much more.
-If you are interested in a Cupping treatment, call us to book an appointment!
-We are located at Unit #103 – 15222 32nd Avenue Diversion, Surrey, BC V3Z 0R8, Canada.
+If you are interested in Cupping Therapy, request an appointment or call us.
+Visit Mediworks Rejuvenation Centre at a location near you in South Surrey BC, and Burnaby BC.

 Cupping is a form of traditional medicine where the practitioner places special cups on a certain section of skin in which they aim to provide relief.
 The cups can be made out of several materials such as glass, bamboo, silicone, earthenware.
 There are also various forms of cupping depending on what the practitioner chooses to incorporate.
 For example: